Transient Reward Approximation for Continuous-Time Markov Chains: Algorithms

 We use the fact that we can apply \refalg{opt-reach} to compute values up to any precision $\precision > 0$.
-Consider the runs of the algorithm on the original and refined partitioning.
+Consider the runs of the algorithm on the original, and refined partitioning.
 Before the execution of the main loop at \reflin{main-start}, we have that $q_{k+1}(\astate) = q_{k+1}(\astate') = 0$.
 For each execution of the main loop, we have a maximising decision in $\astate'$, leading to $v_i(\astate')$ to be added to $q_{i+1}(\astate')$ to obtain $q_i(\astate')$.
 We can construct a decision for $\astate$ such that $v_i(\astate')\leq v_i(\astate)$.
-This means that in each iteration of the main loop, the $q_i$ of $\astate'$ can never become larger than the one of $\astate$.
-Thus, after the termination of the main loop and the algorithm, the value obtained for the coarser abstraction is at least as high as the one in the refined abstraction. \end{proofsketch}

-\IfExtendedVersion{ The full proof can be found in \refapx{monotone}. }{ The full proof can be found in the extended version~\cite{extended-version} of this paper. }
+This result means that, in each iteration of the main loop, the $q_i$ of $\astate'$ can never become larger than the one of $\astate$.
+Thus, after the termination of the main loop and the algorithm, the value obtained for the coarser abstraction is at least as high as the one in the refined abstraction. \end{proofsketch} The full proof can be found in the Appendix.